cpolydorou/K8sSamples/131-AKS-NetworkingPolicies-001/README.md

 ## Testing
 To test the applied policies, connect to a pod and try to ping another pod.
 The image used allows ping and includes the ping utility.

+## Blog
+I've created a blog post related to this demo that is available [here](http://blog.cpolydorou.net/2022/06/controlling-network-access-in-aks-using.html)